fairlearn/fairlearn/docs/user_guide/assessment.rst

     d    0...
     Name: recall_score, dtype: object

-If mutiple metrics are being evaluated, then ``sample_params`` becomes a dictionary of dictionaries, with the first key corresponding matching that in the dictionary holding the desired underlying metric functions.
+If multiple metrics are being evaluated, then ``sample_params`` becomes a dictionary of dictionaries, with the first key corresponding matching that in the dictionary holding the desired underlying metric functions.